smfields/smfields.github.io/Shuffle.md

 #### Solution
 Below is an outline of the algorithm I designed to meet the above requirements, along with some code samples:
-1. To start off, we allow the caller to specify the playlist from which they want to select the songs, and the number of songs they want to retrieve.
+1. We will allow the caller to specify the playlist from which they want to select the songs, and the number of songs they want to retrieve.
 2. From the playlist provided by the caller we already have some basic information, such as the total number of songs on the playlist.
-3. Lets generate some random numbers to represent the indices of the songs we will eventually fetch.
+3. We'll start by generating random numbers to represent the indices of the songs we will eventually fetch.
 These random numbers must be unique, and they must be within the range of possible song indices for the playlist.
    <details>
    <summary>Code Sample</summary>